container

 In contrast, online petitions opposing the opening of the Shein store have been posted, and protests continue.

-Shein uses big data to select popular designs and produces new products at ultra-fast speed, completing them in just four to five days.
-During this process, some factories have been criticized for exploiting child labor and for unethical production practices, such as requiring employees to work up to 75 hours per week.
-The company has also sparked controversy by selling adult dolls modeled after children online, and has been sued multiple times for copying or misusing the logos and designs of well-known brands.
-Additionally, there are increasing concerns about the environmental pollution caused by such a giant fast fashion company.
+Shein uses big data to select popular designs and produces new products at ultra-fast speeds, taking only four to five days.
+During this process, some factories have been accused of exploiting child labor and employing unethical production methods, such as requiring 75-hour work weeks.
+The company also sparked controversy by selling adult dolls in the likeness of children online, and has been sued multiple times for copying or misusing famous brand logos and designs.
+Additionally, there are growing concerns about the environmental pollution caused by such a massive fast fashion company.

 Customers visiting the Paris Shine store. /Photo by AFP Yonhap News